KaiyangZhou/on-device-dg/README.md

 ### 1. Environment Setup

 This code is built on top of the awesome toolbox, [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch), so you need to install the `dassl` environment first.
 Simply follow the instructions described [here](https://github.com/KaiyangZhou/Dassl.pytorch#installation) to install `dassl` as well as PyTorch.
 After that, run `pip install -r requirements.txt` under `on-device-dg/` to install a few more packages (remember to activate the `dassl` environment via `conda activate dassl` before installing the new packages).
-Then, you are ready to go.

 ### 2. Datasets and Models